faustomilletari/TOMAAT/README.md

 ![architecture](http://tomaat.cloud/images/architecture.png)
 All communications between local and remote machines -- for service discovery and inference -- happen through HTTP protocol.
 Services are discovered by a GET request to the appropriate URL while images are segmented through a POST request containing JSON data.
+Each service has its own interface that is defined by the server administrator as a collection of standard elements.
+User can trasfer data to services in order to get predictions.

 The interfaces used for communication are specified in the following:

 ### Service discovery interface
 After the GET request is made to the service discovery server url (for example http://tomaat.cloud:8001/discover) a JSON message is received.
-It contains:
-* 'hosts': list of URL of inference services (endpoints)
+It contains a *list* of dictionaries containing the following fields:
+* 'interface_url': the URL that the user can GET from to obtain the description of the server interface
+* 'prediction_url': the URL that the user can POST to in order to obtain predictions
+* 'modality': the medical imaging modality
+* 'anatomy': the anatomy
+* 'task': the task
-* 'modalities': list of modalities the endpoints are capable of processing
+* 'name': the name of the prediction service
-* 'anatomies': list of anatomies the endpoints are capable of segmenting
+* 'description': a description of the prediction service
-* 'descriptions': list of endpoint descriptions (which method is used, which resolution, how fast it is etc...)
+* 'creation_time': the time of last service announcement to the announcement service

 ### Segmentation service interface
-Segmentation happens by first dumping to disk the selected volume in a temporary folder in MHA format.
-At this point the volume will be re-read back into the TOMAAT-slicer extension and processed into a string through 'base64.encodestring'.
-At this point a JSON message will be created with the following fields:
-* 'content_mha': string containing the data from the MHA file
-* 'threshold': threshold to apply to the final segmentation result
-* 'module_version': the version of the TOMAAT-slicer extension
+Segmentation happens by making a POST request to the prediction server.
+The post request needs to contain the necessary fields.
+Each service requires different arguments and data to be supplied by the client.
+The type and field (in the POST request) of these arguments is specified in the interface description.
+The interface description can be obtained by a GET request to the 'interface_url' hosted by the prediction server.
+The response to the get request will be a list of dictionaries containing an arbitrary combination of the following elements:
+* `{'type': 'volume', 'destination': field}`: instucts the client to build its interface such that the user can choose a volume, in MHA format, and place it in the field `field` of the POST request.
+* `{'type': 'slider', 'destination': field, 'minimum': a, 'maximum': b}`: instucts the client to build its such that the user can choose a value from a fixed interval [a, b] which will be expected to be in the field `field` of the POST request.
+* `{'type': 'checkbox', 'destination': field, 'text': UI_text }`: instructs the client to build an interface widget similar to a checkbox, to allow the user to pass a on/off type of variable which is expected to be in the field `field` of the POST request.
+* `{'type': 'radiobutton', 'destination': field, 'text': UI_text , 'options': ['UI_option1', 'UI_option2']}`: instructs the client to spawn a UI element similar to a radio button which allows the user to choose among multiple options, which will be passed to the server in the POST field `field`.

 ## Core